paulo-zhang/Template-Metaprogramming-Examples/README.md

 # C++ Template Metaprogramming Examples

-Most of the examples below use SPINAE to achieve template metaprogramming.
+Most of the examples below use SFINAE to achieve template metaprogramming.

 Let's get started from easy to more complex.